Swatto86/QuickConnect/docs/Chapter_02_Setting_Up_Development_Environment.md

 1. Visit: **https://nodejs.org/**
 2. Download the **LTS (Long Term Support)** version
-   - As of writing: Node.js 20.x LTS
+    - Use the current LTS release (Node.js 20+ is fine)
    - Choose the Windows Installer (.msi) 64-bit
 3. Save to your Downloads folder